 - Wealth creation – you are the golden goose.
 What things could you do with your skills and interests to create more wealth in every area of your life?

 - Tasks – so what are you going to do first?
 Take action every day towards your goals; even the smallest action repeated every day will move mountains eventually.

 - How’s it going?
 So what’s working and what needs to be dropped or adapted?
 Keep iterating your process to maintain or accelerate your progress.

 Anyway, those are my thoughts on starting over at 45 with nothing; let me know yours in the comments below.

 Good luck out there.

-Our financial coaching and life planning will give you the support, guidance, and accountability you need to succeed with money and life building your savings and wealth again.
+Financial coaching and life planning will give you the support, guidance, and accountability you need to succeed with money and life building your savings and wealth again.

 Plan, build and enjoy your money.

 Taking you from life and financial crisis to happiness.

 Contact us here for a free chat about starting over at 45 with nothing and what options you might have for creating wealth in every area of your life.